grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 ### Privileges

-You are required to run the agent as root and inside host pid namespace in order to `pyroscope.java` and `discover.process` components to work.
+You must run the agent as root and inside host pid namespace for the `pyroscope.java` and `discover.process` components to work.

 ### Send data Grafana Cloud Profiles